Sustainable branding – making a difference

 A sustainable brand integrates sustainable development at the heart of its activities and objectives, helping society to evolve and arousing consumer interest in their products or services.

-People have become aware of the impact of their consumption: 74% of Europeans say they have changed their consumption habits and 60% of French people think it is urgent to do something for the planet.
+People have become aware of the impact of their consumption: 74% of Europeans say they have changed their consumption habits, and 60% of French people think it is urgent to do something for the planet.
 So what action should be taken?

 Consumers are changing their everyday behaviour, practising de-consumption or consom’action.
 They buy second-hand products, use applications to help them consume better, and make a point of choosing quality and eco-responsible products.
 They choose to join forces to boycott a company and its practices… They do their own research and make a commitment to the environment by finding alternatives in the manufacture of ‘homemade’ cleaning and beauty products.